carolinejinks/final_project/README.md

 Another issue is that with all of my added CSS, my page no longer seems to be responsive.
 This could be because of the @keyframes I added at the bottom that could be throwing off the @media, however I tried flipping the two and nothing changed.

 Even though this week's work seemed to conflict with what I did last week, I still think there was significant progress.
 Even though these issues are frustrating, I know that when they're fixed it will be a big breakthrough!

+Week 3

+This week I was able to use the RIAA data and put it into a Highcharts chart.
+This was particularly challenging as I hadnt considered that there was no way to export the data from the RIAA website, so I had to manually unput all of the data from the specific audio format categories that I wanted to include in my own chart.
+Also, something went awry when I put in the chart and none of my Javascript was working.
+This problem ate into a lot of my time but thanks to your help I was able to get back on track!

+In addition to formatting and inserting the chart, I places images (all the same size!) of the album covers into my sections for each album.
+I used floats within the sections to ensure that the images were on the left and the text about each image was on the right.

+I also went back to some earlier week's work and tweaked some things.
+For example, I fixed the CD so that it is centered and made the inside of it transparent (no more annoying white hole in the middle).

+Some things I want to take care of before it is done:

+-CSS.
+I'm not done making it look beautiful and there are some things I would like to do to make it look more cohesive.
+For example, picking the background colors of each section so they look nice with the colors in the album cover for that particular section.

+-Highcharts.
+I would like to fiddle with the theme colors and see if I can get the text on the axis to appear in white rather than the dark color that fades into the page.

+-Responsiveness.
+I want to make sure everything looks nice on different devices.I still haven't figured out why my @media doesn't work but I'm sure it's something small I'm missing.

+So basically all that's left is to tidy it up now that everything is functioning and where I want it to be!